University of Bath

 As a programme we ensure that People with Personal Experience of the range of difficulties clinical psychologists treat are involved in all aspects of the programme.

-We have a programme advisory group whose representatives are involved in all aspects of the programme including:
+We have a programme advisory group whose representatives are involved in:

 • Representation on all programme committees